RajatJangra2653/dp-420-cosmos-db-dev/instructions/20-sdk-regions.md

 ## Cleanup

-1. Delete the Azure Cosmos DB accounts that were created by in this lab.
+1. Delete the Azure Cosmos DB accounts that were created in this lab.

+### Review

+In this lab, you have completed:

+- Prepared your development environment.
+- Created an Azure Cosmos DB SQL API account.
+- Connected to the Azure Cosmos DB SQL API account from the SDK.
+- Configured the .NET SDK with a preferred region list.

+### You have successfully completed the lab